 Christmas Trees and Pesticides

-For consumers the holiday season is full of complicated choices, including the conundrum of how to find the perfect Christmas tree.
-The most important part of selecting a tree is not its size and shape, but rather finding one that will pose the least risk to the health of your family and the environment.
-Thus, the safest holiday choice for you and yours is purchasing an organic tree as opposed to one that is artificial or grown using harsh chemical methods.
-However, because the organic tree industry is still a sapling in its own right, follow these helpful tips to make sure you not only purchase the organic tree of your dreams but also dispose of it in a responsible way as you usher in the New Year.
+For consumers, the holiday season is full of complicated choices, including the conundrum of how to find the perfect Christmas tree.
+The most important part of selecting a tree is not its size and shape, but rather finding one that will pose the least risk to the health of your family, pets, and the environment.
+Thus, the safest holiday choice for you, and yours, is purchasing an organic tree as opposed to one that is artificial or grown using harsh chemical methods.
+However, the organic tree industry is still fairly novel, therefore following these helpful tips can ensure you purchase a beautiful organic tree and dispose of it in a responsible way to begin the New Year.

-If you’d prefer to go pesticide free this holiday, purchase your organic tree as soon as possible - because of their limited amount they often sell out quickly.
-As of 2008, there are only 63 organic Christmas tree farms in the U.S. but, as organic agriculture has grown over the last five years it is safe to assume that this number may now be greater.
+If you’d prefer to go pesticide-free this holiday, purchase your organic tree as soon as possible - because of their limited amount they often sell out quickly.
+As of 2020, there are only 47 organic Christmas tree farms in the U.S. but, with the growing interest in organic agriculture, it is safe to assume that this number will grow in the future.

 Here are some online resources to help you find some organic trees in your area:

 - Local Harvest.
-Along with Christmas trees, this site can also be used to find farmers' markets, family farms, and other sources of sustainably grown food in your area.
-The Christmas trees can be found under the wreath section.
+Along with Christmas trees, this site can also be used to find farmers’ markets, family farms, and other sources of sustainably grown food in your area.
+The Christmas tree search is pre-selected via the link.

-- Silvertip Tree Farms.
-If you do not live close to any of the many farms on the above websites, other farms such as Silvertip Tree Farms in North Fork California will let you purchase trees on-line and ship them anywhere in the country.
+- If you do not live close to any of the many farms on the above websites, other farms such as Silvertip Tree Farms in North Fork California will let you purchase trees on-line and ship them anywhere in the country.

 - Additional resources below